I-539, Application to Extend/Change Nonimmigrant Status

 For a complete list of mailing addresses, visit our Form I-539 Direct Filing Addresses page.

-You may pay the fee with a money order, personal check, cashier’s check or pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
+You can pay the fee with a money order, personal check, cashier’s check, or pay by credit card or debit card using Form G-1450, Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.

 When you send a payment, you agree to pay for a government service.
-Filing and biometric service fees are final and non-refundable, regardless of any action we take on your application, petition, or request, or if you withdraw your request.
+Filing fees are final and non-refundable, regardless of any action we take on your application, petition, or request, or if you withdraw your request.
+If you pay by credit card or debit card, you cannot later dispute the payment.
 Use our Fee Calculator to help determine your fee.

-Pay each filing fee separately.
+If you are submitting multiple forms, pay each filing fee separately.
 We are transitioning to electronically processing immigration benefit requests, which requires us to use multiple systems to process your package.
-Because of this, you must pay each filing fee separately for any form you submit.
 We may reject your entire package if you submit a single, combined payment for multiple forms.

 View the checklist of required initial evidence.